- The once-dreaded performance review has become an integral part of employee/manager communication

 Gone are the days of employees only receiving performance feedback once a year.
 While employers still might conduct annual performance reviews, a growing number of companies supplement those evaluations with regular performance discussions throughout the year, according to a study from HighGround, an HR software solution provider.

-Just 7 percent of managers only have performance-related conversations with their employees once a year.
+Just 7% of managers only have performance-related conversations with their employees once a year.
 For most, these check-ins are far more frequent.
 More than half of those surveyed said they have conversations with their staff members about how they are faring at least once a week.

 "The performance management landscape is dramatically changing," the study's authors wrote.
 "Processes that, for decades, were intermittent are becoming more continuous."

 Younger managers are leading the charge of holding more regular performance discussions.
-Nearly 60 percent of bosses between the ages of 18 and 35 hold weekly check-ins, as opposed to just 39 percent of managers between the ages of 52 and 70.
+Nearly 60% of bosses between the ages of 18 and 35 hold weekly check-ins, as opposed to 39% of managers between the ages of 52 and 70.
 [Looking for performance management software?
 Check out our best picks list here .]

 "The majority of the time, these conversations go beyond quotas and deadlines to focus on performance and development," the study's authors wrote.

-The research found that, of the managers who meet with their employees at least once a week, 61 percent say they use that time to address the employee's personal performance goals, with 29 percent using the time to talk about overall career progress and advancement.
+The research found that, of the managers who meet with their employees at least once a week, 61% say they use that time to address the employee's personal performance goals, with 29% using the time to talk about overall career progress and advancement.

 Both managers and employees feel better about the results of these discussions the more often they are held.
-Of the managers who have weekly performance-related conversations with their employees, 73 percent strongly feel these meetings help them better track their employees' progress, compared to just 67 percent who hold them monthly and 52 who only have them once or twice a year.
+Of the managers who have weekly performance-related conversations with their employees, 73% strongly feel these meetings help them better track their employees' progress, compared to 67% who hold them monthly and 52% who only have them once or twice a year.

 "Among employees, positive feelings toward performance conversations are also linked to frequency: The more often they discuss performance with their manager, the more likely they are to feel strongly that these meetings lead to better work," the study's authors wrote.

-Since these meetings happen so regularly, most managers don't feel the need for them to be long conversations.
-More than 80 percent of those surveyed said their performance check-ins last less than a half hour, with one-third lasting less than 10 minutes.
+Since these meetings happen so regularly, most managers don't feel the need for them to be extended conversations.
+More than 80% of those surveyed said their performance check-ins last less than a half-hour, with one-third lasting less than 10 minutes.

 The research shows that one way managers could improve these discussions is to stop focusing solely on their employees.
-Only 43 percent of bosses use the time to ask their workers how they can do a better job of managing.
+Only 43% of bosses use the time to ask their workers how they can do a better job of managing.